lepi99/dataflow_templates/README.md

 ## Future work

 * Schema Handling: Integrate the bq_schema_string parameter for direct control over the BigQuery table schema instead of relying solely on 'SCHEMA_AUTODETECT'.
 This will provide users with more flexibility in defining their target table structure.
-* Editing Instructions: Add a section within the README that specifies which parameters the user should modify directly within the es2bq.py file to customize their template usage.